If a bursitis injury has set you back, we'll help you move forward

 The condition has been known colloquially by many other names, including beat knee, beat elbow, bricklayer's shoulder, miner's elbow, tennis elbow, housemaid's knee, clergyman's knee and policeman's heel.

-Putting repeated pressure on the bursae (the plural of bursa) may cause them to chafe or swell - a condition known as Bursitis (Beat Knee or Beat Elbow).
+Putting repeated pressure on the bursae (the plural of bursa) may cause them to chafe or swell - a condition known as bursitis.
 Cellulitis, a related condition, is caused when bacteria penetrate the bursae following infection or trauma.

 Inflammation of the bursae causes tremendous pain which makes carrying out everyday activities such as kneeling or crawling virtually impossible.